zczcwh/PoseFormer/README.md

 ## Acknowledgement

 Part of our code is borrowed from [VideoPose3D](https://github.com/facebookresearch/VideoPose3D).
-We thank to the authors for releasing codes.
+We thank the authors for releasing the codes.